What you must do

 Authorisations to operate

-As a general guide, in Northern Ireland if you produce more than 5000 litres of biodiesel from waste catering oils, your business is likely to require a PPC permit.
+As a general guide, in Northern Ireland, if you produce more than 5000 litres of biodiesel from waste catering oils, your business is likely to require a PPC permit.

 If you store, handle, transport, treat, recover, reuse or recycle waste oil or waste catering oil you must hold a waste management licence or an exemption and meet your requirements under Duty of Care

-If you store, handle or treat waste catering oils or vegetable oils, you must comply with the Animal by-Products Regulations.
+If you store, handle or treat waste catering oils or vegetable oils, you must comply with the Animal By-Products Regulations.
 You must store and treat waste catering oils separately from all other wastes.
 You must only store, treat or reprocess waste catering oils on waterproof, weatherproof surfaces which are housed under cover, and which animals, including birds, cannot access.

 Hazardous / special waste